blowmage/blowmage.github.com/_posts/2013-03-18-minitest-rails-roadmap.md

 end
 {% endhighlight %}

-It turns out because of how well MiniTest::Spec was designed this was a fairly easy change to make.
+Because of how MiniTest::Spec was designed this was an easy change to make.
 I love working in code that Ryan produces because this is generally the case.

 The Unlimited Possibilities
 ---------------------------

 This change means that supporting minitest's spec DSL is suddenly trivial.
+Even for older Rails 2.x apps!
 Specifying the version of minitest in your Rails project's Gemfile and including the following in your test helper enables the DSL:

 {% highlight ruby %}
 require "minitest/spec"